earnubs/grunt-init-yui3/README.md

 grunt-init-yui
 ==============

-This grunt-init task will create a YUI3 Module folder, fork it and make sure the templates suit your setup (there's currently some junk in there from our setup).
+This grunt-init task will create a YUI3 Module folder.
+Fork it to make sure the templates suit your setup (there's currently some junk in there from our setup).

 Install grunt-init: